CodelineRed/developer-bookmark/README.md

-# Developer Bookmark - InsanityMeetsHH
+# Developer Bookmark - CodelineRed

-This git is for [db.imhh.me](https://devbook.insanitymeetshh.net).
+This git is for [devbook.codelinered.net](https://devbook.codelinered.net).